Justin Cotton – Director & Senior Construction Lawyer

 Justin Cotton is an expert at Building Dispute Resolution and Advocacy.
-Justin manages dispute resolution including negotiations, strategic planning and preparing matters for litigation in Victoria, New South Wales and the ACT.
+Justin manages dispute resolution including negotiations, strategic planning and preparing matters for litigation in Victoria, New South Wales, Queensland and the ACT.
 Justin provides construction law advocacy at the VCAT and NCAT.
-Justin also represents his clients at arbitrations, mediations and domestic and commercial building dispute forums.
+Justin also represents his clients at arbitration, mediation and domestic and commercial building dispute forums.

 Fire Cladding Dispute Resolution

-Justin is experienced in the resolution of fire cladding disputes and regularisation of fire cladding issues with local councils, or with local governments.
+Justin is experienced in the resolution of fire cladding disputes and regularisation of fire cladding issues with local governments.

 Building Contract Advice and Drafting